-You graduated college, you traveled around the world for a couple of months, and now you're back home with a bag full of foreign coins.
-Unspent currency has to be the least glamorous souvenir you can bring back from your travels.
-It's near-impossible to spend every coin before you leave, they're dirty and heavy, and currency exchange counters will rarely accept them.
-It feels strange to throw money out, so here are a few suggestions on what to do with your leftover coins:
+You graduated college, you traveled around the world for a couple of months, and now you're back home with a bag full of unwanted foreign coins.
+It's nearly impossible to spend every coin before you leave, they're dirty and heavy, and currency exchange offices will rarely accept them.
+It feels strange to just leave them, so here are a few suggestions on what to do with your leftover coins:

 Treat Yourself at the Airport

 If you don't want to be lugging heavy coins around in your purse for the rest of your trip, try to spend as many of them as you can at the airport.
 Consider splurging on a fancy meal at a restaurant and leave the coins as a tip.

 You could buy small souvenirs for your friends back home, a book or magazines for the plane ride, or something to wear.
 If you have enough coinage, buy some new clothes for your upcoming destinations and throw out anything in your suitcase that is looking worn or soiled.

 You'd be surprised to know that you can often sell foreign coins online and make close to their value back. eBay is a great place to start doing this, so make sure to take a look at how much you could make before you consider leaving them.